The 5 Best Duramax LML Performance Mods

 - Lower EGTs

-Although we have this right below an exhaust system, the downpipe is actually the most restrictive exhaust component on the 6.6L LML.
+Although we have this right below an exhaust system, the downpipe is actually the most restrictive exhaust component.
 The stock downpipe is very skinny which makes it highly restrictive.
 Because the downpipe bolts up directly to the turbocharger it creates the most exhaust backpressure.
 Therefore, it is the most restrictive.

 Earlier model downpipes connect to the turbo with a v-band.
 2015.5 and later models have a 3-bolt flange.
 This is purely important for fitment purposes.
 Both downpipes are equally as restrictive.